jameskurlander/dotfiles/README.md

 # Dotfiles

-These are my dotfiles!
-Mine, but they can also be yours!
+These are my dotfiles... mine, but they can also be yours!
 Here's how:

 ### Clone The Repo